gitstart/git-slice-tools/README.md

 In this flow:

-- `pull` job will update forked-repo default branch with last version of that branch on open source repo,
+- `pull` job will update forked-repo default branch with last version of that branch on open source repo.
 - `raise-pr` job will create a PR on open source repo with `head` is a branch on forked-repo (upstream repo).
 - `pull-issue` and `pull-review` will look for issues and reviews/comments on open source repo.
+- `push` job will collect co-authors for adding into commit message based on value of `GIT_SLICE_OPEN_SOURCE_AUTO_CO_AUTHORS_COMMITS` env.
+  - `git-logs`: use all authors of commits in results of `git log default_branch...slice_branch`
+  - `pr-assignees`: use all users who are added into `assignees` of the PR `default_branch...slice_branch` in slice repo
+  - `none`: don't add co-authors into commits

 ## Use `git-slice-tools` in Github Action